pedrolpena/iestelemetry/README.md

 Oracle has binaries for all of the major platforms, however, linux users may want to use OpenJDK.

-When you list the contents of the directory, you should see the following.
+When you list the contents of the directory, you should see the following.<br>

-documents             - directory containing place holders for equipment manuals and a help file lib                   - directory containing libraries
+documents             - directory containing place holders for equipment manuals and a help file<br>
+lib                   - directory containing libraries<br>
-librxtxSerial.jnilib  - java serial library for OSX (here for convenience but may not work) LICENSE               - GNU GENERAL PUBLIC LICENSE version 3 makeit.bat            - batch script to compile and archive the program makeit.sh             - bash  script to compile and archive the program manifest.txt          - info that will be added to the manifest in the resulting jar file README.md             - description of the program README.txt            - this document rxtxSerial.dll        - java serial library for 32/64 bit Microsoft Windows (here for convenience but may not work) src                   - directory with source files.
+librxtxSerial.jnilib  - java serial library for OSX (here for convenience but may not work)<br>
+LICENSE               - GNU GENERAL PUBLIC LICENSE version 3<br>
+makeit.bat            - batch script to compile and archive the program<br>
+makeit.sh             - bash  script to compile and archive the program<br> manifest.txt          - info that will be added to the manifest in the resulting jar file<br>
+README.md             - description of the program<br>
+README.txt            - this document<br>
+rxtxSerial.dll        - java serial library for 32/64 bit Microsoft Windows (here for convenience but may not work)<br>
+src                   - directory with source files.<br>

 In Windows run makeit.bat in linux/unix run makeit.sh .
 In linux/unix you will have to make makeit.sh executable.
 To make it executable type

-"chmod +x makeit.sh"
+"chmod +x makeit.sh"<br>

 When done compiling, the ftp program will be placed in the dist directory.